rtalbot89/flow-svg/README.md

 ]);
 </script>
 ```
 The first shape in the array must be the starting shape of the chart.
+It must be a decision shape.
 After that, the order is irrelevant.
 Each shape object has the following required properties
 ```javascript
  {